 Second, it requires you to actually remember to back up those files.
 Our lives are filled with tasks and responsibilities and remembering to back up data often falls between the cracks.
 The end result is that when a hard drive does fail, the backups we do have are often incomplete or outdated.

-There are many other variations on this basic theme of course.
+There are many other variations on this basic theme, of course.
 There are hardware setups that automatically back up the data on one disk to another, with various levels of redundancy.
-However, the majority of these are fairly complex to setup and maintain, though the Newer Technology Guardian MAXimus is a notable exception to this.
+However, the majority of these are fairly complex to set up and maintain.
 There are also software solutions that can copy your entire drive to another one.
 These are nice, and can often be automated, but the setup for many solutions are either rather complex or expensive in their own right.
 One exception to this is SoftRAID, but it may be overkill as many users don’t need to manage an entire RAID system.

-Shortly after Leopard came out last year, I gave a rundown of the features and setup of Time Machine.
-Since then, Time Machine has become my main method of backup and has saved me from at least three system meltdowns (mostly due to carelessness on my part) and countless accidental file deletions (also due to carelessness on my part).
+When Time Machine was introduced in 2007, I gave a rundown of the features and setup of Time Machine.
+Since then, Time Machine has become my main backup method and has saved me from at least three system meltdowns (mostly due to carelessness on my part) and countless accidental file deletions (also due to carelessness on my part).

-Just like any backup method, there are pros and cons to Time Machine but, in this case, the pros seem to far outweigh the cons for the average to “Power” user.
+Just like any backup method, there are pros and cons to Time Machine, but in this case, the pros seem to far outweigh the cons for the average “Power User.”

-For more information on setting up Time Machine (as well as a couple nifty Time Machine drive icons for when you do) check out my setup guide.
+For more information on setting up Time Machine (as well as a couple nifty Time Machine drive icons for when you do), check out my Time Machine setup guide.

-As good as the above two software options are, there’s something to be said about having redundant backup options.
+As good as Time Machine is, there’s something to be said about having redundant backup options.
 What happens if your System drive goes down and you need to meet a deadline?
-Along with the regular, incremental backups that Time Machine and/or Data Backup provide, a regular “clone” of your hard drive is often useful to have as well.
+Along with the regular, incremental backups that Time Machine provides, a regular “clone” of your hard drive is often useful to have as well.
 There are many cloning tools out there: Carbon Copy Cloner, SuperDuper!, even Disk Utility!
 It never hurts to have an extra clone hanging around just for emergencies.
-You can find a great rundown of how to clone under a number of cloning utilities and how to use them in the OWC Tech Center.
+You can find a great rundown of how to clone a drive in the OWC Tech Center.

 The Bottom Line

 Backing up your data is incredibly important.
-Though it used to be an expensive, time-consuming and complex undertaking, these days it’s as easy as buying a storage solution from OWC and clicking a few buttons.
+Though it used to be an expensive, time-consuming, and complex undertaking, it’s as easy as buying a storage solution from OWC and clicking a few buttons.
 Now, there’s no reason to not have some sort of backup strategy, and when the unthinkable happens - you’ll be covered.